Nonlinear breathers with crystalline symmetries: Molecular breather limit

 \subsection{Local existence and stability}

-As discussed in Refs.~\onlinecite{mackay1994proof} and \onlinecite{johansson1997existence}, proving existence of discrete breathers in some neighbourhood of the molecular limit requires checking that the dynamics in the molecular limit is anharmonic, i.e. that it cannot be reduced to a system of harmonic oscillators by any canonical transformation of the phase-space coordinates $(p_a,q_a)$.
+As discussed in Refs.~\onlinecite{MacKay1994} and \onlinecite{johansson1997existence}, proving existence of discrete breathers in some neighbourhood of the molecular limit requires checking that the dynamics in the molecular limit is anharmonic, i.e. that it cannot be reduced to a system of harmonic oscillators by any canonical transformation of the phase-space coordinates $(p_a,q_a)$.
 Since this is easiest to show using action-angle variables, which requires both integrability of the molecular limit and knowledge of these variables (neither of which is expected for general $h_{\alpha \beta}$), we will simply assume anharmonicity in what follows and rely upon numerical evidence for the existence of breathers instead.

-Assuming such local existence holds, a stability analysis can be performed following Section \ref{sec: kreinsignature}.
+Assuming such local existence holds, a stability analysis can be performed following Appendix \ref{sec: kreinsignature}.
+The main result of that section is that the linear-response dynamics of small perturbations is determined by a $2N$-by-$2N$ ``stability matrix'' $J \mathcal{L}$ (here $N$ denotes the dimension of $\tilde{h}$ and we refer to Appendix \ref{sec: kreinsignature} for precise definitions of $J$ and $\mathcal{L}$).
+Purely imaginary eigenvalues of $J \mathcal{L}$ correspond to stable linear perturbations, while eigenvalues of $J \mathcal{L}$ with a non-zero real part correspond to unstable linear perturbations.
+(Zero eigenvalues are conditionally stable~\cite{kapitula2013spectral} and will be discussed on a case-by-case basis.)

 First consider linear stability in the molecular breather limit.
 For solutions of the form of Eq.~\eqref{eq: mostlocalized_soln}, the stability matrix $J\mathcal{L}$ Eq.~\eqref{eq: stabilityham} decomposes into two types of matrix blocks: a single block of the form

 at lattice position $\bs{R}$, and an extensive number $L-1$ of antisymmetric blocks of the form

 at lattice positions $\bs{R}' \neq \bs{R}$, where $L$ denotes the number of unit cells in the lattice.
 As $B_1$ is always anti-Hermitian, only the block $B_0$ at the breather location $\bs{R}$ can give rise to linear instability in the molecular limit.
 The form of $B_0$ depends on the specific form of the breather under consideration.